 What is a feral cat?

 A feral cat is an untamed cat.
 Some may refer to the cat as wild.
 The cat was either abandoned and has reverted to a more wild state, or the cat was born outdoors to a feral or stray mother and has had little or no human contact.
 Feral cats are frightened of people and avoid contact whenever possible.
 Feral kittens can often be tamed, but adult feral cats may take much more effort with potential that they may not be able to be socialized.

 What is a stray cat?

-A stray cat is a cat who has strayed from home--often in search of a mate--and become lost, or was abandoned.
+A stray cat is a cat who has strayed from home, often in search of a mate, and has become lost, or was abandoned.
 Stray cats may be friendly or may have become wary of people.
 Their offspring may be feral.
-Because they have had human contact, they are less frightened of people than feral cats and can usually be socialized and adopted into a home..
+Because they have had human contact, they may be less frightened of people than feral cats and can usually be socialized and adopted into a home.